TrebledJ/trebledj.github.io/archive/template.md

 related_auto: true # Use an auto algorithm to determine whether a post is related.
 permalink: /posts/permalink/to/post/
 published: false # keep as draft
-feed: false # don't put into feed
+sitemap: false # don't put in sitemap
 ---

 markdown/html/liquid content here